 No, you are not eligible to apply.
 You have to be enrolled at a college / university with a 4-years program.

-We encourage all Master students to apply for RISE professional, our sister program.
+We encourage all recent graduates, Master’s and PhD students to apply for our RISE Professional program.
 Participants are matched with a German company, where they gain insight into the professional applications of science and engineering and develop their own practical skills.
 Just like RISE Germany, this program features a scholarship to cover living expenses.

 I received a RISE Germany scholarship last year and I am still going to have undergraduate status next summer.
 Can I apply for RISE Germany AND for RISE Professional?